raspberrypilearning/burping-jelly-baby/worksheet.md

     **Warning:** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

 7. Make sure your Raspberry Pi has an internet connection, and speakers or headphones so that you can hear your jelly baby screaming.
-If you are using headphones or a speaker on the Raspberry Pi, you will need to run the following command to redirect sound to the headphone socket:
+If you are using headphones or a speaker on the Raspberry Pi, you will need to type the following command to redirect sound to the headphone socket in the **Terminal**:

     `amixer cset numid=3 1`

 ## Step 2: Downloading and playing screams!

 So far you have created your input device and have your Raspberry Pi set up and running.
 You now need to download a scream sound file and install some software to be able to play it.
 This task can be achieved from the command line.

-### Activity checklist:

 1. After logging into your Raspberry Pi you will see the following text: